asinesio/asinesio.github.com/source/_posts/2013-05-20-the-big-ball-of-lights.markdown

 Plan for the scenario that someone is going to use your services *without your knowledge*.

-One strategy is to enforce every HTTP request to include tracking information in the HTTP headers.
+One strategy is to enforce that every HTTP request includes tracking information in the HTTP headers.
 (For simple queries from web browsers, you can also allow the caller to pass them as query parameters or form data.)

-If you don't want to implement a true authentication/authorization model, and don't want to worry about validating accuracy, you can simply use a naming scheme like this:
+If you don't want to implement a true authentication/authorization model, you can simply use a scheme like this:

 	X-MyCompany-CallingApplicationName: NeatApp
 	X-MyCompany-CallingApplicationInstance: NeatApp-Customer-X
 	X-MyCompany-CallingUser: bill@customer-x.com

-(An API key scheme would also work.)
+(An API key scheme would be preferable but more complicated; the tradeoff being that you can track users at a much finer grain.)

 ## Enforce and Emit Tracking Data.